danimtz/RendererGoBrrr/README.md

 # SoftwareRendererGoBrrr
 Writing a software renderer for learning purposes.
 And yes acronym for the project is SRGB which is a completely unrelated thing

+**CURRENT FEATURES**

+- Working SDL2 window with capability to swap between buffers

+- more to come...

 **TODO:**